-- (a) Creditors' interests are of paramount importance and as such only these interests should be protected in insolvency. - (b) The interests of stakeholders should be regarded in the same manner as those of creditors.
+- (a) Creditors' interests are of paramount importance and as such only these interests should be protected in insolvency. - (b) The interests of stakeholders should be regarded in the same manner as those of creditors. - (c) Creditors' interests are of paramount importance, however, the interests of other stakeholders should also be considered where this would be in the creditors' interests. - (d) Only the shareholders of the company and the creditors of the company should be protected by the insolvency law (and in that order).

-Commented [LJ1]: TOTAL: 43 out of 50
+Commented [LJ1]: TOTAL: 46 out of 50